airportyh/jspec/README.txt

 === Installation

   Simply download JSpec and include JSpec.css and JSpec.js in your markup.
-  A div with the id of #JSpec should be present for displaying when using the default formatter.
+  A div with the id of #jspec should be present for displaying when using the default formatter.

   JSpec scripts should NOT be referenced via the <script> tag, they should be